--All science courses must include laboratories. -Upstate Medical University Early Admissions Program students are required to complete the associate degree and all requirements outlined in the program acceptance letter.
+All science courses must include laboratories.
+Upstate Medical University Early Admissions Program students are required to complete the associate degree and all requirements outlined in the program acceptance letter.
+Accepted students must demonstrate leadership qualities by getting involved in extracurricular activities at SUNY Canton.